wilcobry/blog/_posts/2024-10-03-Python-Regression.md

 ### So what now?
 In just a few short minutes we have gone through the process of learning simple linear regression in Python!
 This code will be easily applicable to any simple linear regression analysis you have, but as mentioned earlier, we did not dive into the ins and outs of checking assumptions and the process behind multi linear regression.
 As you learn regression theory and set up the correct analysis, this code will still be a very useful tool.

-Drop a comment below and let me know what you think of the code and if you have any questions that came up.
+Drop a comment below and let me know what you think of the code and if you have any questions.
 Happy coding!